martinez-zacharya/MOP-UP/README.md

 	5. nameofrunMaster.csv - The master file that lists all of the genomes in the Micropipe run and their respective network ID and subgroup (i.e. group of
 	                             closely related genomes)
 	6. nameofrunProteinFamilies - A directory filled with fasta files for each protein cluster.
 Useful for alignments.
 	7. nameofrunSubgroupMembers - A directory that contains text files for each subgroup with the subgroup members listed.
-Can be used to extract groups of closely related phages from
+Can be used to extract the genomes of
+	                             of closely related phages from microgenomes_20220204.fasta.

 **HOW TO VIEW OUTPUT IN CYTOSCAPE**